Oppenheimer lifts Sonim Technologies Inc. [SONM] price estimate. Who else is bullish?

 Sonim Technologies, Inc. (Nasdaq: SONM), a leading U.S. provider of ultra-rugged mobile devices, accessories and solutions designed specifically for task workers physically engaged in their work environments, reported financial results for the second quarter ended June 30, 2021.

-Sonim Technologies Inc. represents 66.51 million in outstanding shares, while the company has a total market value of $35.57 million with the latest information.
-SONM stock price has been found in the range of $0.43 to $0.445.

-If compared to the average trading volume of 5.12M shares, SONM reached a trading volume of 5183409 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.69M shares, SONM reached a trading volume of 21536577 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Oppenheimer have made an estimate for Sonim Technologies Inc. shares, keeping their opinion on the stock as Perform, with their previous recommendation back on October 31, 2019.
 While these analysts kept the previous recommendation, B. Riley FBR raised their target price to Buy.
 The new note on the price target was released on July 18, 2019, representing the official price target for Sonim Technologies Inc. stock.